mccheesy/php-docker/README.md

-# laravel-docker
+# php-docker

-laravel-docker is a simple docker-compose orchestration that sets up a three- container network for local Laravel development.
+php-docker is a simple docker-compose orchestration that sets up a three- container network for local PHP development (Laravel, Symfony, Slim, etc).
 With this repo, you get:

-- Laravel container
+- PHP container
     - Builds custom from php:7.4-fpm-alpine
     - Adds a bunch* of PHP extensions
     - Installs curl, vim, and composer for convenience